 - unnatural looking stubble that looks painted onto the skin

 The Tyndall Effect and the Skin

-Tattoo pigment appearance is largely dependent of how deeply it is injected into the skin.
-In order to fully grasp the concept of how this works with scalp micropigmentation, we have to discuss the different layers of skin.
+Tattoo pigment appearance is largely dependent on how deeply it is injected into the skin.
+To fully grasp how this works with scalp micropigmentation, we have to discuss the different layers of skin.

 The five sublayers of the epidermis are:

 - germinal (basal) layer